 Shopify is an eCommerce platform that enables businesses to sell their products in an online store without spending time and effort on developing the store software.

 Even though Shopify provides its suite of analytics reports, it is not always easy to combine Shopify data with the organization’s on-premise data and run analysis tasks.
 Therefore, most organizations must load Shopify data into their relational databases or data warehouses.
-In this post, we will discuss how to load from Shopify to MySQL, one of the most popular relational databases in use today.
+In this post, you can explore how to load from Shopify to MySQL, one of the most popular relational databases today.

 Get Started with Hevo for Free